yashrmaa/yasharma/content/posts/rainier/index.md

 # At the Summit of Mount Rainier

+{{< imgaction rainier Resize "600x Lanczos" >}}

 ## Intro

-I summited Mount Rainier in August 2023, specifically 9-12 August.
-I started my training way too early on November ‘22.
+I summited [Mount Rainier](https://en.wikipedia.org/wiki/Mount_Rainier) in August 2023, specifically 9-12 August.
+I started training way too early on November ‘22.
 Felt like the more I train the more I’d enjoy the trip.
 You know things are way more enjoyable when you’re not dying.
 Realistically I started in January then went on a trip in march so I couldn't train at all that month.

 My training was anything but planned.
 Being early made me lazy so I never followed a plan even though I wanted to and should have.
 I started climbing stairs with weights in April.
 It was hard and brutal.
 I think the best I did was 1:30 hours a couple of times and the max frequency I achieved was twice a week.

 I had stressed about the prep so much that I started to get annoyed by it.
 It was long, monotonous and boring especially in humid NY summers.
 By may, I was somewhat burned out by the training program (still no program, it was all stairs once or twice a week with some weight training).

 For me being stressed out is a good thing, that generally means I’m doing something about it.
-Although, I’d say I was doing like 20% of what plans such as uphill athlete suggest.
+Although, I’d say I was doing like 20% of what plans such as [Uphill Athlete](https://uphillathlete.com/) suggests.

-So the trip begins with some hiccups, my flight from NY to Seattle gets canceled and I had to scramble to find another one.
+So the trip begins with some hiccups, my flight from New York City to Seattle, WA gets canceled and I had to scramble to find another one.
 Note to self: never fly JetBlue.
 I get to Seattle on 8th August and use the extra day to prep.

 ## Day 1 (August 9th)